gbif/data-products/custom-downloads/custom-downloads.md

 You will need a database with your name in place of `jwaller`.
 You can create a datbase in HUE using the `+`.

-First go to the prod_g (or latest occurrence database).
+First go to the prod_g database (or latest occurrence hdfs database).

-Create a table using.
+Create a table using:

 ```
 CREATE EXTERNAL TABLE jwaller.delimiter_csv (